Skip to main content

 Recommended video:

-The bla gene encodes for beta-lactamase, an enzyme that provides resistance to antibiotics such as ampicillin.
-In plasmid vectors like pUC18, the presence of the bla gene allows for the selection of successfully transformed cells; only those that have taken up the plasmid can survive in the presence of the antibiotic, enabling researchers to identify and isolate recombinant bacteria.
+The bla gene encodes beta-lactamase, an enzyme that provides resistance to ampicillin.
+In plasmid vectors like pUC18, it serves as a selectable marker, allowing only bacteria that have taken up the plasmid to grow in the presence of ampicillin.

 Recommended video: